zeha/Oncotrunk/README.md

 Oncotrunk will now register itself as a PubSub publisher and subscriber, and watch the local directory for changes.
 You should now install Oncotrunk on a second machine (say, your laptop or the remote server) as well.

+## How this works

+Oncotrunk watches the set directory for changes, and calls unison when needed.
+It also publishes the change over Jabber so that other running Oncotrunk instances can download the changed files (by calling unison).

+Because Oncotrunk starts unison in the background, unison must be able to login to your storage server without password prompts (SSH key in agent works fine.)

 ## Contributing